 Fear and Madness

 Sometimes there will be situations in which any sane individual would be afraid.
 Now, as heroic characters, it is expected that you will often try to fight past these instincts, however it should be a struggle.
-When a fear save is called for, the DM will set a DC and the players can choose to embrace the fear or try to fight through it.
+When a fear save is called for, the DM will set a DC and the players can try to resist it.

 Occasionally your characters may be exposed to something so utterly alien or horrifying that their minds risk fracturing under the strain.
 In these cases you will be asked to make a madness save.
 When a madness save is called for, the DM will set a DC and the players will need to roll a Charisma saving throw.